-Length of Employment 1/1/2018 1/1/2019 1/1/2020
+Length of Employment 1/1/2021 5% 1/1/2022 5% 1/1/2023 3%

-1st Year \$26.14 \$26.93 \$27.46
+1st Year \$ 31.14 \$ 32.70 \$ 33.68

-2nd Year \$28.23 \$29.08 \$29.66
+2nd Year \$ 34.22 \$ 35.94 \$ 37.01

-3rd Year \$30.48 \$31.39 \$32.02
+3rd Year \$ 37.31 \$ 39.17 \$ 40.35

-4th Year \$32.93 \$33.92 \$34.60

-5th Year \$33.81 \$34.83 \$35.53

-Section 19.2 Investigators will receive an additional \$.75 per hour above the stated rates.
+Section 19.2 Investigators will receive an additional \$0.75 per hour above the stated rates.

-Section 19.3 Acting Supervisors - Any police officer scheduled to work as a shift supervisor or Field Training Officer (FTO) shall be paid an additional \$1.00 per hour for each hour he or she serves in such a capacity.
-A police officer working in both a shift supervisor and FTO capacity shall be paid \$2.00 per hour for each hour he or she serves simultaneously in both capacities.
+Section 19.3 Acting Supervisors - Any employee scheduled to work as a shift supervisor or Field Training Officer (FTO) shall be paid an additional \$1.00 per hour for each hour he or she serves in such a capacity.
+An employee working in both a shift supervisor and FTO capacity shall be paid \$2.00 per hour for each hour he or she serves simultaneously in both capacities.

-Section 19.4Longevity The Board of Township Trustees shall pay employees the rate of \$5.00/month for each month of service after the first 24 months of service as a police officer with a maximum limit of one thousand five hundred dollars (\$1,500.00).
-For the purpose of determining anniversary dates for longevity pay, the first day of the month in which the officer was hired shall be used as the anniversary date for longevity purposes only.
+Section 19.4 Longevity - The Employer shall pay employees the rate of \$5.00/month for each month of service after the first 24 months of service as a full-time employee with a maximum limit of one thousand five hundred dollars (\$1,500.00).
+For the purpose of determining anniversary dates for longevity pay, the first day of the month in which the employee was hired shall be used as the anniversary date for longevity purposes only.
 The longevity pay shall be paid once each year on the 2nd payday of January of each year.
+Longevity pay fifty dollars (\$50.00) or less will be included on the regular pay check.
+Longevity pay over fifty dollars (\$50.00) will be a separate check.
 The figures will be computed by the Human Resources Department per calendar year.

-Section 19.5 Prior Experience - The Employer may determine the appropriate placement of new police officer hires within the pay steps established by this labor agreement, but in no case shall a new hire be placed higher than step 3.
+Section 19.5 Prior Experience - The Employer may determine the appropriate placement of new employees within the pay steps established by this Agreement.
 Generally, a new hire placed in a higher step will proceed to the subsequent step on each anniversary date of his or her hire, unless otherwise determined by the Board of Trustees.
+The Employer may also give new hires credit for service in the military or as a sworn peace officer with other employers for purposes of determining vacation, sick leave, or other applicable benefits, except that such prior service will not be credited towards seniority.